What is Pudendal Neuralgia and How Can Pelvic Floor Physical Therapy Help?

 - Medical Treatment with your doctor or pain specialist that may include medication

-- Physical or Occupational Therapy specializing in the pelvic floor and chronic pelvic pain
+- Physical Therapy specializing in the pelvic floor and chronic pelvic pain

 - Nerve Blocks